lionlai1989/auto_car/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][test_prec_recall]

+For the first web image, I intentionally make the size of the sign smaller than it normally should be when cropping the original image.
+When I was training the model, I once augmented the data with cropped images(zoom in).
+But the result got worse.
+Therefore, I believe the size of a sign in an image can influence the training and decode process.
+In this case, the size of the sign itself is too small.
+I believe it's the reason that make it hard to recognize by my model.

+For the second web image, it looks easy to me to recognize.

+For the third web image, it looks easy to me to recognize.

+For the fourth web image, it looks easy to me to recognize.
+But my model recognized incorrectly.
+The precision and recall of stop sign are pretty good.
+For traffic signals, the precision and recall are not so good but not the worst.
+The character of stop looks a bit of jittered to me.
+Perhaps it's the reason for incorrect recognization.

+For the fifth web image, it looks easy to me to recognize.

 ### 3. Here are the top 5 softmax probabilities for each image along with the sign type of each probability.

 For the first image